MicrosoftDocs/well-architected/well-architected/operational-excellence/optimize-development-practices.md

   - Azure Pipelines provides build and release services to support the CI/CD of your applications.

-  - [Azure Boards](/azure/devops/boards/get-started/what-is-azure-boards) is a web-based work management tool that supports Agile practices like Scrum and Kanban.
+  - [Azure Boards](/azure/devops/boards/get-started/what-is-azure-boards) is a web-based work-management tool that supports Agile practices like Scrum and Kanban.

-  - Azure Repos is a version control tool that supports the [Git](/azure/devops/repos/get-started/what-is-repos) distributed version control system and the [Team Foundation Version Control](/azure/devops/repos/get-started/what-is-repos) centralized version control system.
+  - Azure Repos is a version control tool that supports the [Git distributed version control system](/azure/devops/repos/get-started/what-is-repos#git) and the [Team Foundation Version Control](/azure/devops/repos/get-started/what-is-repos#tfvc) system.

   - [Azure Test Plans](/azure/devops/test/overview) is a browser-based test management solution that provides capabilities that are required for planned manual testing, user acceptance testing, exploratory testing, and gathering feedback from stakeholders.